WooheonHong/BERD/README.md

 **Date:** 2020.12.20 ~ 2021.
 03. 29

-This is biomedical entity relation network
+This is biomedical entity relation network.

+Identify the connection relationship between entitiy in the papers in [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
+One sentence, consecutive sentences, entire thesis, and the Swanson abc model can be used.

 ![figure_BERD](BERD/resources/figure_BERD.PNG)